-Response Description Response Type Pressure Addressed Support for FriendsContinue to provide support to the City of JoondalupGroupsFriends Group through the implementation of the City'sFriends Group Manual.
-Policy All EnvironmentalContinue to provide funding opportunities to schools and community groups through the delivery of the City's Environment Development Community Funding Program.
-Overarching Program All Think Green Environmental Education ProgramContinue to implement the Think Green Er Education Program to raise the awareness environmental issues within the community Overarching Program All Walkability Plan As part of the implementation of the City's Walkability Plan develop appropriate access to natural areas through the installation of trails and signage within the City's bushland, wetland and coastal zones.
+Response Description Response Type Threat Addressed Support for Friends Groups Continue to provide support to the City of Joondalup Friends Group through the implementation of the City's Friends Group Manual.
+Policy All Environmental Development Community Funding Continue to provide funding opportunities to schools and community groups through the delivery of the City's Environment Development Community Funding Program.
+Overarching Program All Think Green Environmental Education Program Continue to implement the Think Green Environmental Education Program to raise the awareness of environmental issues within the community and provide opportunities for the community to interact with the local environment.
+Overarching Program All Walkability Plan As part of the implementation of the City's Walkability Plan develop appropriate access to natural areas through the installation of trails and signage within the City's bushland, wetland and coastal zones.
 Plan/Strategy All City of Joondalup Community Consultation and Engagement Policy In accordance with the City's City of Joondalup Community Consultation and Engagement Policy seek community opinion and provide information on the City's strategic environmental management initiatives.
 Policy All School Connections Program Continue to implement the School Connections Program to increase communication between the City of Joondalup and the schools within its boundaries and to connect schools to the City's programs including the Adopt-a-Coastline, Waste Education - Reduce, Reuse, Recycle, Recover and the Capture Nature Photography Competition.
 Overarching Program All

-Community Involvement Indicators
+Community involvement Indicators